kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 - **container type**

-  Choose Init Container，It means that to create the Init Container。 For more information about Init Container, please visit [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/?spm=a2c4g.11186623.2.19.16704b3e9qHXPb)
+  Choose **Init Container**, which means the init container will be created for the workload.
+For more information about init containers, please visit [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/?spm=a2c4g.11186623.2.19.16704b3e9qHXPb)

 ![statefulsets](/images/docs/project-user-guide/workloads/statefulsets_form_2_container_2.png)

 - **Resource Request**

-  The resource quota reserved by the container includes both CPU and memory resources.
-That is the container monopolizes the resource, preventing other services or processes from competing for resources due to insufficient resources, causing the application to become unavailable.
+  The resource quota reserved by the container includes both CPU and memory resources.It means the container monopolizes the resource, preventing other services or processes from competing for resources due to insufficient resources, causing the application to become unavailable.

   - CPU Request is `spec.containers[].resources.requests.cpu`.
 The CPU request can be exceeded.
   - Memory Request is `spec.containers[].resource.memory`.
 The Memory request can be exceeded but the container may clear up when Node memory is insufficient